Phil Ponce

-Phil Ponce (born September 26, 1949) is an American journalist and television presenter.
+Phil Ponce (born September 26, 1949) is a retired American journalist and television anchor.
 Ponce is notable as the former, long-time host of "Chicago Tonight", a weekly television magazine of news and culture on WTTW, Chicago's public television station.

 Early life

 Ponce was born on 1949 in McAllen, Texas, but was raised in East Chicago, Indiana.
 He graduated from Bishop Noll Institute in Hammond, Indiana.
 He then attended Indiana University Bloomington and received a B.A. in English in 1971.
 In 1974 he received a Juris Doctor from the University of Michigan.

 Ponce's parents both were steelworkers.
 During college, Ponce worked as a steelworker during summers.

 Career

 Ponce began his career as a lawyer.
 He practiced law for six years before going into broadcasting.

-Ponce got his first job in broadcasting as a weekend reporter for an ABC affiliate in Indianapolis.
+His first job in broadcasting was as a weekend reporter for the ABC affiliate in Indianapolis.

 In 1982, he joined the Chicago CBS station WBBM-TV as a reporter.
 Ponce left WBBM-TV in late 1991 to take a position as manager of international communications for the telecommunications company Ameritech Corporation.

 In 1992, Ponce began his career at WTTW11 as a correspondent for Chicago Tonight — a position he held until 1997 when he left to become one of Jim Lehrer's supporting anchors on the national PBS show, The News Hour with Jim Lehrer.
-He returned to Chicago two years later as the successor to long-time Chicago Tonight host, John Callaway (Callaway later hosted WTTW's Friday Night program).
-In his position as host, Ponce was active as a moderator of political debates including those for the presidency, the U.S. Senate, the governorship, and mayor of Chicago.
-Ponce also teaches journalism at Loyola University Chicago where he is the university's distinguished journalist in residence.
+He returned to Chicago two years later as the successor to long-time Chicago Tonight host, John Callaway.
+As host, Ponce moderated political debates including those for the presidency, the U.S. Senate, the governorship, and mayor of Chicago.
+Ponce taught interviewing at Loyola University Chicago where he was the university's distinguished journalist in residence.

 He has received numerous awards for his work including Alpha Sigma Nu, the Jesuit honor society, Illinois Journalist of the Year, the Studs Terkel Award and the Distinguished Alumni Award from the Indiana University College of Arts and Sciences.

 In late 2017, Ponce announced that he would reduce his workload to three days a week during 2018 and two days a week in 2019.
+He retired in 2021.